 GOOD TO KNOW BEFORE YOU GO TO TANGALLE

 - Getting to Tangalle from Mirissa: We negotiated a tuk-tuk from Mirissa to Tangalle (Goyambokka) for 2000 Rps which took about 1 hour (45km).
 We felt reasonably safe riding the long distances with our Tuk Tuk drivers.
 The only downside is that you are exposed to an occasional wave of exhaust fumes from bypassing vehicles.
 Wearing a light scarf helps.

 - Safety: Wherever we went in South Sri Lanka we always felt safe.
 In general, people are nice, kind and welcoming.
 Most people speak some level of English so don’t be afraid to ask questions if need be.

-- Main Highway: Most of the coastal locations in South Sri lanka are located off the A2 highway.
+- Main Highway: Most of the coastal locations in South Sri Lanka are located off the A2 highway.
 The traffic here is somewhat heavy with a constant flow of buses, tuk-tuk and the rest.
-Thus, I would suggest factoring in your accommodations proximity to the highway to gauge the noise levels!
+Thus, I would suggest factoring in the proximity of your accommodation to the highway to gauge the noise levels!